Salmon Monitoring Program - Community Salmon Investigation (CSI) for Highline

 As a volunteer, here is what to expect:

-- Volunteers work in pairs for safety and to maximize data quality.
+- Volunteers work in pairs for safety and to ensure data quality.

-- Volunteers count and record information on living fish.
+- Volunteers count and record information on live and deceased fish.

-- Volunteers need to provide their own rain gear and footwear.
-You will need hip waders.
+- Volunteers need waders.
 Rubber hip waders can be purchased for around $45.
-Chest waders are also a good choice.

 - Click here to see the Volunteer Position Description for CSI